rails/tailwindcss-rails/README.md

 This gem just gives access to the standard Tailwind CSS framework.
 If you need to customize Tailwind, you will need to install it the traditional way using [Webpacker](https://github.com/rails/webpacker) instead.
 This gem is purely intended for those who wish to use Tailwind CSS with the asset pipeline.

-The version of Tailwind included in this gem has been configured for dark mode, forms, aspect-ratio, and typography.
+The version of Tailwind included in this gem has been configured for dark mode, forms, aspect-ratio, typography, and the Inter font.

 ## Installation

 1. Run `./bin/bundle add tailwindcss-rails`
 2. Run `./bin/rails tailwindcss:install` (on a fresh Rails application)

 The last option adds the purger compressor to `config/environments/production.rb`.
 This ensures that when `assets:precompile` is called during deployment that the unused class names are not included in the tailwind output css used by the app.
-It also adds a `stylesheet_link_tag "tailwind"` to your `app/views/application.html.erb` file.
+It also adds a `stylesheet_link_tag "tailwind"` and `stylesheet_link_tag "inter-font"` to your `app/views/application.html.erb` file.

-You can do both things yourself, if you've changed the default setup.
+You can do these things yourself, if you've changed the default setup.

 ## Purging in production